exploitprotocol/app-sec-wiki/docs/books.md

-If you are a Begineer, i would suggest to start with below books
+If you are a beginner, I would suggest to start with below books:

 * [The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws: Dafydd Stuttard, Marcus Pinto](https://www.amazon.com/Web-Application-Hackers-Handbook-Exploiting/dp/1118026470/)
 * [OWASP Testing Guide V4](https://www.owasp.org/images/1/19/OTGv4.pdf)